sridenour/SRCameraView/README.markdown

 SRCameraView
 ============

-Written for the iOS 6.0 SDK, but can be deployed as far back as iOS 5.0.
-Requires ARC.
+Written for the iOS 7.1 SDK, but *should* be able to be deployed as far back as iOS 6.0 (this is untested, however).
+There is **no** support for iOS 5.

 How To Install
 --------------